Menu

 Log in

-Today's NAWIC
+About NAWIC

-The History of NAWIC
+Her-story of NAWIC

-The National Association of Women in Construction (NAWIC) began as Women in Construction of Fort Worth, founded on September 11, 1953 by Doris Efird and 15 other women who were looking for a support system.
+The National Association of Women in Construction (NAWIC) began as Women in Construction of Fort Worth, founded on September 11, 1953, by Doris Efird and 15 other women who were looking for a support system.

 These women were all actively employed in the construction industry and had been doing business with each other for years when they decided to finally meet face to face.
 The founding members of Women in Construction of Fort Worth were Alice Ashley, Ida Mae Bagby, Carolyn Balcomb, Sue Bowling, Margaret Bubar, Margaret Cleveland, Era Dunn, Doris Efird, Ronda Farrell, Hazel Floyd, Jimmie Blazier, Nina Ruth Jenkins, Ethel McKinney, Irene Moates, Mildred Tarter and Edna Mae Tucker.